-If you’re starting to think about college admissions tests with your child, you probably have questions.
+If you’re starting to think about college admissions tests with your student, you probably have questions.
 Which test should they take?
 Do colleges prefer one over the other?
 With all the recent changes to both exams, how do you even know where to start?

-This guide will walk you through everything you need to know about the ACT and SAT in 2025.
+This guide will walk you through everything you need to know about the ACT and SAT in 2026.
 We’ll keep it straightforward, focus on what actually matters, and help you feel confident about the path forward.

 What Are the ACT and SAT?